GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/README.md

 ## Organizational level (00-01)

 - [Bootstrap](00-bootstrap/README.md)
   Enables critical organization-level functionality that depends on broad permissions.
 It has two primary purposes.
 The first is to bootstrap the resources needed for automation of this and the following stages (service accounts, GCS buckets).
-And secondly, it applies the minimum amount of configuration needed at the organization level, to avoid the need of broad permissions later on, and to implement a minimum of security features like sinks and exports from the start.
+And secondly, it applies the minimum amount of configuration needed at the organization level, to avoid the need of broad permissions later on, and to implement a minimum of security features like sinks and exports from the start.\
+  Exports: automation project id, organization-level custom roles
 - [Resource Management](01-resman/README.md)
   Creates the base resource hierarchy (folders) and the automation resources required later to delegate deployment of each part of the hierarchy to separate stages.
-This stage also configures organization-level policies and any exceptions needed by different branches of the resource hierarchy.
+This stage also configures organization-level policies and any exceptions needed by different branches of the resource hierarchy.\
+  Exports: folder ids, automation service account emails

 ## Shared resources (02)

 - [Security](02-security/README.md)
   Manages centralized security configurations in a separate stage, and is typically owned by the security team.
 This stage implements VPC Security Controls via separate perimeters for environments and central services, and creates projects to host centralized KMS keys used by the whole organization.
-It's meant to be easily extended to include other security-related resources which are required, like Secret Manager.
+It's meant to be easily extended to include other security-related resources which are required, like Secret Manager.\
+  Exports: KMS key ids
 - Networking ([VPN](02-networking-vpn/README.md)/[NVA](02-networking-nva/README.md))
   Manages centralized network resources in a separate stage, and is typically owned by the networking team.
 This stage implements a hub-and-spoke design, and includes connectivity via VPN to on-premises, and YAML-based factories for firewall rules (hierarchical and VPC-level) and subnets.
-It's currently available in two versions: [spokes connected via VPN](02-networking-vpn/README.md), [and spokes connected via appliances](02-networking-nva/README.md).
+It's currently available in two versions: [spokes connected via VPN](02-networking-vpn/README.md), [and spokes connected via appliances](02-networking-nva/README.md).\
+  Exports: host project ids and numbers, vpc self links

 ## Environment-level resources (03)